-Due to the avoidance of on-site streams and wetlands, minor runoff impacts expected to surface waters across the Project Site during construction, and the use of BMPs to prevent sedimentation, impacts to on-site jurisdictional waters would be insignificant.
+Due to the avoidance of onsite streams and minimal impacts to wetlands, minor runoff impacts expected to surface waters across the Project Site during construction, and the use of BMPs to prevent sedimentation, impacts to onsite jurisdictional waters would be insignificant.
 Figure 3-9 and Figure 3-10 depict the Project compared to Waters of the U.S. on the Project Site.

 Figure 3-9.
-Proposed Project in relation to Waters of the U.S. on the Project Site (West)
+Proposed Project components in relation to Waters of the U.S. on the Project Site (West)

 Figure 3-10.
-Proposed Project in relation to Waters of the U.S. on the Project Site (East)
+Proposed Project components in relation to Waters of the U.S. on the Project Site (East)